 To learn more about the Certificate IV in Weight Management Course, fill out Tell Me More contact form and we will send you out an info pack!

 Almost 65% of the Australian population is overweight and need help finding their healthy weight range again….

 Obtaining a Certificate IV in Weight Management prepares you to take an active role in the fight against the ever-growing statistics around obesity and excess weight.

 For many years, the weight loss industry has been unregulated.
-Now, with the development of this Nationally Recognised, Accredited Course, we are proud to offer those keen to help others achieve their healthy weight goals, a new career path!
+Now, with the development of this Nationally Recognised, Accredited Course, Fitness Institute are proud to offer those motivated to help others achieve healthy weight goals, a new career path!

-Covering 11 topics and using evidence-based nutritional advice, meal plans, exercise recommendations and psychological considerations, completing this course qualifies you as a Weight Management Coach, Weight Loss Consultant or Health, Wellness and nutrition coach – a highly sought after qualification and service.
+Completing this course qualifies you start a career as a Weight Management Coach, Weight Loss Consultant or Health, Wellness and Nutrition coach – all highly sought after qualifications and services in the fitness and weight loss industries….

 You don’t have to be a Personal Trainer to do this course – the only pre-requisites are listed in the entry requirements below.